-- Share concerns with the DSL as soon as possible If the DSL is in school, speak with directly, alternatively, the DSL can always be contacted via the school mobile number: 078526 36808 (this is also recorded on posters around the school). - If you are not able to contact your DSL and the child is at risk of immediate harm, contact the children's services social care department directly.
+- Share concerns with the DSL or DDSL as soon as possible (If a DSL or DDSL is not on site, contact details are displayed around the school, in order to make prompt/immediate contact). - If you are not able to contact your DSL or the Deputy, and the child is at risk of immediate harm, contact the children's services social care department directly.